someparty/someparty/source/about.html.markdown

 This project couldn't have been launched without the support of [these folks](/acknowledgements/).

 Back in 2011 and 2012 a nascent version of this project emerged as a short-lived [podcast](https://itunes.apple.com/ca/podcast/some-party-punknews.org-ontario/id488545346?mt=2).
 It may evolve that way again someday.
-You are actively encouraged to ignore it.
+While I've yet to delete it, you are actively encouraged to ignore it.